MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/bitlocker-on-csv-in-ws-2022.md

 4. Registry-based auto-unlock key

-Failover Cluster requires the Active Directory-based protector option for cluster disk resource or CSV resources is not available in the Control Panel item.
+Failover Cluster requires the Active Directory-based protector option for cluster disk resource.
+Otherwise, CSV resources are not available in the Control Panel item.

 An Active Directory Domain Services (AD DS) protector for protecting clustered